scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 - The "filters" list must contain at least one filter.
 - Each filter in the "filters" list must be non-trivial.
 For example, a filter which contains only an empty "namePrefix" is not allowed.
-- The "manufacturerData" and "serviceData" filter properties are not supported.
+- The "serviceData" filter property is not supported.

 #### Service Names